Remembering Hawaiian Slack Key Master Cyril Pahinui

 Soundtracking “The Descendants” With “Real” Hawaiian Music

-Heard on NPR – The Oscar-winning film “The Descendant’s” is the first Hollywood movie scored entirely with Hawaiian music.
+Heard on NPR – The Oscar-winning film “The Descendants” is the first Hollywood movie scored entirely with Hawaiian music.

 Hawaii Ukulele Festival